Saju Chackalackal

 Saju Chackalackal (born 15 March 1965) is an Indian author and professor of Philosophy at Dharmaram Vidya Kshetram Bangalore.
 He is also a Catholic religious priest of the Carmelites of Mary Immaculate Congregation.
 He is a Kantian scholar who obtained a PhD from Pontifical University of Saint Thomas Aquinas Rome.
 He was the former chief editor of the Journal of Dharma.
 He has authored many books and articles.
 He was instrumental in preparing a number of course materials for Indira Gandhi National Open University, Delhi.
+He was elected as the Provincial of CMI Preshitha Province, Coimbatore.
+He continues the title for the second term too.